arita89/02830-Advanced_Project_Feature_recognition_360_degree_pictures/README.md

     └── model_eval_Non                  # contains results of trained model validated against images with high no deformation

 ### One dataset directory layout
+# due to lack of space only the dataset for model 4 has been kept
+# anyhow they can be all recreated from DATA_0,DATA_1 and DATA_2 following the dedicated pipeline
     .
     ├──train
         ├── images              # contains images used for training